dotbitHQ/dotbithq.github.io/developers/build-application.md

 To develop applications based on the records of .bit accounts, you do not need to know the technical details of Nervos CKB and .bit.
-Just learn how to use [das-account-indexer](https://github.com/dotbitHQ/das-account-indexer) or [das-sdk-js](https://github.com/dotbitHQ/das-sdk-js) to get the record for an account, or to query whether an address holds a .bit account.
-As well as understanding the [namespace specification](records-key-namespace.md) of .bit's records.
+Just learn how to use [das-account-indexer](https://github.com/dotbitHQ/das-account-indexer) or [dotbit.js](https://github.com/dotbitHQ/dotbit.js) to get the record for an account, or to query whether an address holds a .bit account.
+As well as understanding the [Data Container](../technical-details/data-container.md) of .bit.